ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-in the configuration above, we enabled the openssh service, added an ssh public key for the user ryan, and disabled password login.
+In the configuration above, we enabled the openssh service, added an ssh public key for the user ryan, and disabled password login.

-Now, running `sudo nixos-rebuild switch` deploys the modified configuration, and then we can login to the system using ssh with ssh keys.
+Now, running `sudo nixos-rebuild switch` to deploy the modified configuration, and then we can login to the system using ssh with the ssh keys we configured.

-This is the default declarative system configuration in NixOS, where any reproducible changes to the system can be made by modifying `/etc/nixos/configuration.nix` and deploying the changes by running `sudo nixos-rebuild switch`.
+Any reproducible changes to the system can be made by modifying `/etc/nixos/configuration.nix` and deploying the changes by running `sudo nixos-rebuild switch`.

 All configuration options in `/etc/nixos/configuration.nix` can be found in the following places:

 - By searching on Google, such as `Chrome NixOS`, which will provide NixOS informations related to Chrome.
-Generally, the NixOS Wiki and the nixpkgs repository source code will be among the top results.
+Generally, the NixOS Wiki and the source code of Nixpkgs will be among the top results.
 - By searching for keywords in [NixOS Options Search](https://search.nixos.org/options).
 - For system-level configuration, relevant documentation can be found in [Configuration - NixOS Manual](https://nixos.org/manual/nixos/unstable/index.html#ch-configuration).
-- By searching for keywords directly in the [nixpkgs](https://github.com/NixOS/nixpkgs) repository and reading relevant source code.
+- By searching for keywords directly in the source code of [nixpkgs](https://github.com/NixOS/nixpkgs) on GitHub.

 ### 2. Enabling NixOS Flakes Support

 Compared to the default configuration approach of NixOS, Flakes provide better reproducibility and a clearer package structure that is easier to maintain.
-Therefore, it is recommended to use Flakes to manage system configuration.
+Therefore, it is recommended to manage NixOS with Flakes.

-However, Flakes is currently an experimental feature and is not yet enabled by default.
-We need to enable it manually by modifying `/etc/nixos/configuration.nix`, example:
+However, as Flakes is still an experimental feature currently, it's not enabled by default yet, we need to enable it manually by modifying `/etc/nixos/configuration.nix`, example as follows:

 ```nix
 # Edit this configuration file to define what should be installed on